- Search The Registry

 - My Account

 On this date in 1950, Briggs v.
-Elliott, a civil Rights case was filed.
-This legal maneuver assisted the groundwork for Brown v. the Board of Education 4 years later, was filed.
+Elliott, a civil rights case, was filed.
+This legal maneuver assisted the groundwork for Brown v. the Board of Education, which was filed four years later.

-On this day, 20 African Americans from Clarendon County, South Carolina, first filed a suit against school officials on behalf of their children.
-Among them were Harry Briggs, Annie Gibson, and Rev. J. A. DeLaine.
-With the help of the NAACP, they sought to secure better schools, equal to those provided for white children.
-The U.S. District Court found the Black schools were clearly inferior compared to White schools.
-Buildings were no more than wooden shacks, transportation and educational provisions did not meet basic needs, and teachers' salaries were less than those received in White schools.
+Twenty African Americans from Clarendon County, South Carolina, first filed a suit against school officials on behalf of their children.
+Harry Briggs, Annie Gibson, and Rev. J. A. DeLaine.
+With the help of the NAACP, they sought to secure better schools equal to those provided for white children.
+The U.S. District Court found that Black schools were inferior to white schools.
+Buildings were no more than wooden shacks, transportation, and educational provisions did not meet basic needs, and teachers' salaries were less than those received in White schools.

-Also, the lower court “ordered the defendants to immediately equalize the facilities…[but the children were] denied admission to the White schools during the equalization program.”
-As a result their case was appealed to the U.S. Supreme Court.
-Two months after the filing, the plaintiff’s attorneys moved from just pursuing equalization of facilities and getting buses to attacking this segregation.
+Also, the lower court “ordered the defendants to immediately equalize the facilities…[but the children were] denied admission to the white schools during the equalization program.”
+As a result, their case was appealed to the U.S. Supreme Court.
+Two months after the filing, the plaintiff’s attorneys moved from pursuing equalizing facilities and getting buses to attacking this segregation.
 The court ordered schools to be equalized, focusing on equalization and ignoring the broader question of the constitutionality of segregation.

 Historic U.S. Cases 1690-1993: